 You’ve got two options now.
 You can either have your child colour pictures of each thing they love onto paper hearts (or you can draw them!) – OR even better – have them take photos of the things they love!

 We got out the camera and started shooting!
 Onetime loved using the camera as a toddler and was actually pretty good at it.
-It never ceases to amaze me what a 2 year-old can do!
+It never ceases to amaze me what 2 year-olds can do!

 After taking pictures of all the things my son said he loved, we printed out our photos.